 Trip Length: 19 miles with 5500′ of elevation gain.

-I’ve been systematically hiking many of the trails in the Dy River Valley and the surrounding area this year as part of my second Redlining round.
+I’ve been systematically hiking many of the trails in the Dy River Valley and the surrounding area this year.
 This is a crazy game where you hike all 635 trails listed in the local hiker’s bible called The White Mountain Guide (30th edition) which takes approximately 2500 miles of hiking to complete.
 I like to backpack as many of the trails as possible, creating multi-day loops and lollipops, so I can minimize the number of miles I need to hike all the trails.
 It still adds up to a lot of miles.

 It’s easy to write people who hike lists off as OCD crackpots, but I enjoy belonging to the community of hikers pursuing the same goal and in having an excuse to travel all over New Hampshire and Maine to hike trails on the list.
 The physical exertion of hiking, the planning and decision making, and the adventure of my solo trips is both invigorating and calming for me.
 I view it as a type of section hiking, although the trails aren’t contiguous like they are with a long trail.

 On this particular trip, I wanted to finish hiking a five-mile section of the Dry River Trail, climb three trails that link the Dry River valley floor to the Crawford Path 2000′ up on the ridge, and a trail I missed last winter on the north side of the ridge, that was buried under 4 feet of snow when I tried to hike it.
 Time permitting, I also want to do some Tenkara fly fishing and try some new dry flies that I’d tied.
 I’ve always been skunked when fishing the Dry River in the past and I wanted to break that trout drought, so to speak.